Saethlin/python-astronomy-workshops/curvefitting.md

 ##Examples
 It is possible to fit a polynomial with `scipy.optimize.curve_fit`.
 Try it for yourself to see the speed difference.
 The only application of global optimization I have so far found is aligning images.
 Images taken on a telescope with questionable tracking will often need to be aligned to keep track of stars.
 Think about how this could be done.
 Keep in mind that a local optimizer here will fail unless the images are very nearly aligned (the star images overlap).

-##Summary
-To move on you should be comfortable with
-* Fitting polynomials to data with `np.polyfit`
-* Fitting a generic function to data with `scipy.optimize.curve_fit`